-Dallas Assisted Reproduction Attorneys
+Dallas Assisted Reproduction Lawyer

 Within the last couple decades, the use of assisted reproductive technology (ART) has grown significantly worldwide, making pregnancy possible for many infertile couples.
 As such, the need for fertility legal services has also increased, including surrogacy contracts, egg donor agreements, and more.
 The process of assisted reproduction can be complicated as there are many steps that go into finding an egg donor or surrogate, creating the proper legal documentation, going through the pregnancy, and birthing process, and establishing parenthood.